pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![server05 patch content](/images/S22.png)

 - Finally you can track your subscription usage in the Subscriptions section of the Red Hat Enterprise Linux view of Red Hat Insights.
 Note: This tracks your RHEL usage and subscriptions at a high level i.e. the number RHEL subscriptions of any type against the number of deployed RHEL systems.
-It doesn't include add-ons in the subscripton usage view.
+It doesn't include add-ons in the subscription usage view.
 If you've have set the RHEL service-level with subscription-manager (see steps above), you can get a more granular view by filtering on SLA by Premium, Standard, Self-Support, or No SLA.

 ![Subscriptions View](/images/S24.png)